Cylinaho/Assignment_1_id/README.md

 - Images used belong to KOZ Entertainment / HYBE (for educational project use).

--Icons sourced from free icon libraries such as Flaticon.
+- Icons sourced from free icon libraries such as Flaticon.

 ## Acknowledgements: